jakubrohleder/angular-jsonapi/README.md

 ### SourceLocal

-Saves data in the local store and loads them each time you visit the site, in this way your users can access data immidiately even if they are offline.
+Saves data in the local store and loads them each time you visit the site, in this way your users can access data immediately even if they are offline.
 All the data are cleared when the users logs out.

 Date is saved each time it changes and loaded during initialization of the module.